 On the flip side, a warranty is likely unnecessary if you own a new home and are protected under a builder’s warranty, or if your home was recently renovated with new appliances and systems.

 How do I find a good home warranty policy?

 Unlike insurance agencies, home warranty companies are not covered by insurance commissions nor are they highly regulated, so it’s important to do your homework before purchasing a policy.
 Consider these tips:

 - Visit the Better Business Bureau to find a home warranty company with an excellent rating.

 - Determine your commitment level and find a policy that meets your terms.
 A one-year term is common for home warranties.

 - As with other types of insurance, compare home warranty prices and coverage from multiple companies.

 - Decide what you want your policy to protect.
 You can buy a basic policy to cover only your home’s major systems, or purchase additional coverage for items like a garbage disposal or swimming pool motor.
-The more comprehensive the policy, the more costly the premiums, so determine how much risk you can bear before deciding what to protect.
+The more comprehensive the policy, the more costly the premiums.
+Determine how much risk you can bear before deciding what to protect.

 - Read the fine print.
 For example, what day will your coverage begin?
-Are you clear about what’s covered in the policy – and what is not?
+Are you clear about what the policy covers—and what it doesn’t?
 What is the process for filing a claim, and is there a cost when you file?

-A home warranty may be a good option for you and your family, but do your part to ensure you understand the cost, coverage and terms of your policy
+A home warranty may be a good option, but do your part to ensure you understand the cost, coverage and terms of your policy